Distinguished categories and the Zilber-Pink conjecture: Defect and defect condition

 \begin{thm}[Defect Condition] Let $X$ be a distinguished variety and $V' \subset V \subset X$ a sequence of nested subvarieties.
 Then

 or, equivalently,

 \end{thm}

-Thanks to Proposition \ref{prop:axiomsformsv}, this proves Conjecture 4.4 in \cite{HP}, at least for an ambient connected mixed Shimura variety or semiabelian variety.
+Thanks to Proposition \ref{prop:axiomsformsv}, this proves Conjecture 4.4 in \cite{HP}, at least for an ambient connected mixed Shimura variety or an ambient semiabelian variety.
 Note that, in the case of connected pure Shimura varieties, this is essentially Proposition 4.4 in \cite{DawRen}.
 Other special cases of Theorem \ref{thm:defectcondition} were established in \cite{HP} itself as well as in \cite{PilaTsimerman}.
-For connected mixed Shimura varieties, Cassani \cite{Cass2} has recently provided a proof of the defect condition.
+Recent work of Cassani \cite{Cass2} deals with the defect condition for connected mixed Shimura varieties.

 Before proving Theorem \ref{thm:defectcondition}, we collect some preliminary results that are going to be useful here and in the next section.